 The bulk of the essential oil is retained for Hancocks products but small quantities are available for purchase.

-Lavender bags, culinary lavender, lavender soap and handcream are displayed below.
+Lavender bags, culinary quality lavender oil, lavender soap and handcream are displayed below.

 Water is poured into the bottom of the empty tall stainless cylinder and heated with a gas burner underneath.

-Once the water is boiling the lavender is packed into the heated stainless basket inside the stainless cylinder.
+Once the water is boiling the lavender is packed into the heated stainless basket and lowered back inside the stainless cylinder.
 The cylinder head is then placed on top and attached to the condenser.

-The basket is then sealed with rye dough.
+The cylinder is then sealed with rye dough.
 Steam from the boiling water rises up through the flowers releasing the precious contents.

-The steam is now laden with oil which rises to the top and channels into the water-cooled condenser where it reverts to water and oil.
+The steam is now laden with oil which rises to the top of the cylinder and channels into the water-cooled condenser where it reverts to water and oil.